Any Questions? Call us

 ● After meeting the conditions, you will be able to apply for Canadian citizenship.

-Once authorised for Canadian permanent residency, a person may apply for a Canadian permanent resident card (PR card).
+Once authorized for Canadian permanent residency, a person may apply for a Canadian permanent resident card (PR card).
 This card shows a person’s permanent residency status in Canada and may be used to travel in and out of the country.
 Immigration, Refugees, and Citizenship Canada receives applications for permanent residence cards (IRCC).

 The majority of permanent resident cards are good for five years, although certain PR cards are only valid for one year.
-Permanent residents should maintain note of their expiration dates and apply to renew their Canadian permanent resident card within six months of it expiring.
+Permanent residents should keep note of their expiration dates and apply to renew their Canadian permanent resident card within six months of it expiring.

 If a permanent resident is outside of Canada and wishes to enter the country, they must apply for a permanent resident travel document (PRTD) if they do not have a valid PR card.
 The PRTD is typically good for a single entrance into Canada, allowing the permanent resident to enter the nation before applying for a PR card or renewing their PR card.

 In order to maintain permanent resident status in Canada, a person must meet a residency obligation.
 The residency obligation refers to a person’s physical presence inside of Canada for a set amount of time.
-Canada’s residency obligation for permanent residents requires a person to be physically present inside of Canada for at least 730 days within a five-year period, or to fall under one of several exceptions.
+Canada’s residency obligation for permanent residents requires a person to be physically present inside of Canada for at least 730 days within a five-year period or to fall under one of several exceptions.

-Foreign nationals who want to become Canadian citizens must fulfil a number of conditions, including holding a legal permanent resident status in Canada.
+Foreign nationals who want to become Canadian citizens must fulfill a number of conditions, including holding a legal permanent resident status in Canada.
 Furthermore, permanent residents who desire to become citizens must meet additional residence requirements than those necessary for permanent resident status renewal.